menu

 Demographics

-The rate of college-level education in Sterling - Omer is quite a bit lower than the national average among all cities of 21.84%: just 10.81% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Sterling - Omer with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.81% of people over 25 have a bachelor's degree or advanced degree.

 The people who call Sterling - Omer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sterling - Omer residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Sterling - Omer include German, Polish, French, English, and Irish.